Back to Tutorials

 predictions_sanitized = base_model.predict(sanitized_images[:10])

-By following this tutorial, you have successfully implemented and optimized a compact neural network model using TensorFlow 2.x.
-The pruned and quantized models should demonstrate significant reductions in size and computational requirements while maintaining high accuracy.
+By following this approach, you've successfully transformed a standard neural network into a lean, production-ready model.
+The pruned and quantized versions should demonstrate significant reductions in size and computational requirements while maintaining high accuracy—a testament to the power of compression techniques.

-Next steps include deploying the optimized model to edge devices or cloud services for real-world applications.
-Consider further optimizations such as converting the model to TensorFlow Lite format for mobile deployment, leveraging hardware accelerators like TPUs for faster inference, and continuously monitoring model performance in production environments.
+The next frontier involves deploying these optimized models to edge devices.
+Consider converting your model to TensorFlow Lite format for mobile deployment, leveraging hardware accelerators like TPUs for faster inference, and continuously monitoring model performance in production environments.

 tutorialaimlapi